 Apartment complexes are generally reluctant to lease to individuals with previous broken leases.
 They prefer any outstanding debts to be paid in full or to have a payment arrangement in place.
 It is common for apartments to charge additional fees and deposits when working with someone who has broken prior lease agreements.
 Second Chance Apartments maintains a database of apartments more likely to work with individuals with credit blemishes and broken leases.

-Second Chance Apartments recommends that you try to settle all prior debt before renting.
-We have written articles outline how to go about settling a debt.
-Debt settlement is when you and the collection company agree on a settlement amount.
-Most debts can be settled for $0.40 to $0.70 cents on the dollar.
-However, this settlement is typically due in full payment so you cannot make payment arrangements on a debt settlement.
-If you settle your debt it becomes much easier to rent or lease a new apartment or home.
+Second Chance Apartments recommends trying to settle all prior debt before renting.
+We have published articles outlining how to settle a debt.
+Debt settlement is when you and the collection company agree on a settlement amount, typically ranging from $0.40 to $0.70 cents on the dollar.
+However, this settlement usually requires a full payment, meaning you cannot make payment arrangements on a debt settlement.
+Settling your debt makes it easier to rent or lease a new apartment or home.

-How Second Chance Apartments Help
+How Second Chance Apartments Can Help

 Second Chance Apartments has been in business for over six years, during which we have helped thousands of people find housing throughout Texas.
 Our services are 100% free, as we receive compensation from the apartments we refer to you.
 We provide all of our clients with a pre-screened list of apartments that are friendly to those with broken leases.
 Additionally, we offer valuable resources and tips for every client, ensuring a smooth transition to their new home.

 One of the most significant advantages of using our services is that after you lease an apartment through us, we will give you a rebate on the commissions we receive.
 This allows you to save even more money while securing a comfortable living situation.

 Our website is a treasure trove of information, providing helpful articles on topics like renting with bad credit, how to move out of apartments before the lease term is over, dealing with apartment discrimination, and credit restoration.
 We also provide information on renting with evictions, and DIY credit repair tips among others.